TYPES OF WINDOW AND STORE DISPLY

 merchandising is the selling of product through visual communication.
 If

 someone asks; How we do visual merchandising?
-What are the tools ? what are the
+What are the tools ? what display

 Rosen